afknapping/github-from-scratch/_posts/2013-06-01-you-are-awesome.md

 ## YOU MADE IT!

+<iframe src="http://giphy.com/embed/MOWPkhRAUbR7i" width="500" height="226" frameBorder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

 Awesome.
 And that wasn't too hard, was it?

 Now you are ready to sail away and explore the seven seas of crafting web by hand.

-Now is also the time to take a look beneath the surface and see what Github and Git did while we were budy building the site.
+Now is also the time to take a look beneath the surface and see what GitHub and Git did while we were busy building the site.